microsoft/AcademicContent/Workshop/3. Storage/Azure Storage and Cognitive Services HOL (MVC).md

 	Now save your changes and close **Web.config**.

-1. In the Solution Explorer window, find the file named **_Layout.cshtml** in the Views/Shared folder.
+1. In the Solution Explorer window, find the file named **_Layout.cshtml** in the "Views/Shared" folder.
 Double-click the file to open it.

 	> In an ASP.NET MVC project, _Layout.cshtml is a special view that serves as a template for other views.
 You typically define header and footer content that is common to all views in _Layout.cshtml.

     ![Opening _Layout.cshtml](Images/open-layout-cshtml.png)

-    _Opening _Layout.cshtml_
+    _Opening \_Layout.cshtml_

 1. On line 19, change "Application name" to "Intellipix."
 Here is the edited line of code: